 Civic engagement is the sense of connectedness that citizens feel with others, a willingness to serve their community and engage in community problem-solving.
-It can take many forms -- from making charitable contributions to volunteering, from voting to campaigning for candidates or issues to serving on local boards, committees, and councils.
-Virginia encourages citizens to strengthen their communities through civic participation, volunteerism, and service.
+It can take many forms -- from making charitable contributions to volunteering; from voting to campaigning for candidates or issues to serving on local boards, committees, and councils.
+Civic participation, volunteerism, and service help create strong and vibrant communities.

 Why is This Important?